-(2) As at 31 December 2016, the ownership documentation for the Group's bank premises with a net carrying value of RMB22,952 million (as at 31 December 2015: RMB23,847 million) was being finalised.
-However, management is of the view that the aforesaid matter would not affect the rights of the Group to these assets nor have any significant impact on the business operation of the Group.
+Notes: As at 31 December 2015, the ownership documentation for the Group's and the Bank's bank premises with a net carrying value of RMB23,847 million (as at 31 December 2014: RMB21,092 million) was being finalised.
+However, management is of the view that the aforesaid matter would not affect the rights of the Group and the Bank to these assets nor have any significant impact on the business operation of the Group and the Bank.